pixeloven/pixeloven/NOTES.md

         * "tslint-react-hooks"
     * Generators
         * create generator for library
-        * crete generator for addon
+        * create generator for addon
         * Partial generators for existing projects???
     * Consolidate lerna's conventional-changelog-angular with the one here????
 * Document